Trump Executive Order Targets H-1B Visas, But for Real Reform, He’ll Need Help

-The order will direct the the Departments of Labor, Justice, State and Homeland Security to conduct reviews of the H-B1 visa program and propose reforms.
+The order will direct the the departments of Labor, Justice, State, and Homeland Security to conduct reviews of the H-1B visa program and propose reforms.
 The Trump administration says current rules are going unenforced, and they want to see changes that ensure the visas are only going to “the most highly skilled workers.”
 According to the Washington Post, administration officials described various ways this could be accomplished:

 The officials said reform could first come through administrative changes, such as raising the visa application fees, adjusting the wage scale to more accurately reflect prevailing salaries in the tech industry, and more vigorously enforcing violations.
 It could also change the lottery system to give foreigners with U.S. master’s degrees a leg up.